PunchThrough/bean-docs/src/getting-started/windows.md

 ## Install the Bean Arduino IDE Patch

 The Bean Arduino IDE patch will install all of the necessary Bean Arduino libraries that you need to get started building with Bean.
-The patch also modifies the Arduino IDE to run a post-build script which will copy your recently built sketch hex file to the following folder:
+The patch also modifies the Arduino IDE to run a post-build script that will copy your recently built sketch hex file to the following folder:

-->**./Documents/WindowsBeanLoader/**<-
+**./Documents/WindowsBeanLoader/**

 The Arduino patch will automatically create the folder for you after you finish building your first sketch.

 * Download the [Bean Arduino IDE patch](http://punchthrough.com/files/bean/loader/windows/WindowsBeanLoader_ArduinoIDEAddOn.zip).
-* Open the addon installer and follow the instructions.
+* Open the add-on installer and follow the instructions.
 * The installer assumes that C:\Program Files (x86)\Arduino is the installation directory for the Arduino IDE.
-  * If so, choose next, otherwise choose your Arduino install directory first.
+  * If so, choose next; otherwise choose your Arduino install directory first.
 * Make sure that the “Typical” install is selected and finish the installation.

 ## Connect to Your Bean